 - 4. On an annual basis, the District contacts all community agencies and programs within its geographic boundaries that provide medical, mental health, welfare, and other human services, to advise them of the District's responsibility to identify and evaluate all students who may be a child with a disability.
 This includes homes for children, health care facilities, or state institutions within the boundaries of the District that may have knowledge of children with disabilities who are involved with the state court and for whom a special education program may be appropriate.
 Referrals from these agencies shall be forwarded to the special education evaluation team for further consideration. - 5.
 On an annual basis, the District publicizes and disseminates information, which describes its Child Find Program.
-This includes a description of the District's special education program, supports and services, including a contact person, his/her functions, and the manner by which he/she might be contacted for further information or referral. - 6.
+This includes a description of the District's special education program, supports and services, including a contact person, his/her functions, and how he/she might be contacted for further information or referral.
+Child find Program information is disseminated annually using newspapers, flyers to public and private child care facilities, school websites, social media, and local healthcare offices. - 6.
 The District shall annually provide all parents of children with disabilities information regarding their rights and responsibilities under federal and state special education laws. - 7.
 The District ensures that all referrals from parents and others who suspect or know a child with a disability are forwarded to the special education evaluation team.
 The District shall provide the parents with a written notice of any referral other than one initiated by the parent. - 8.
 The District ensures there are continuing efforts related to cultural competency in relationship to public awareness and child find activities, such as the ability to communicate with and relate to parents and families in ways which are appropriate to their individual racial, ethnic, and/or cultural backgrounds. - 9.
 The District shall coordinate with area agencies and family centered supports and services to establish a process of District notification of children served by these programs consistent with the interagency agreement between the District and the area agencies providing family centered supports and services. - a.
 Ed 1105.04(a): The District shall develop a written early transition process for children exiting family centered early supports and services which assures that any child who is potentially a child with a disability is evaluated and eligibility for special education is determined prior to the child's third birthday.
 If a child is determined to be a child with a disability eligible for special education and related services, the District shall ensure that an IEP is developed and implemented on/before the child's third birthday. - b.
 Ed 1105.04 (b): The transition process in Ed 1105.04(a) shall include a written interagency agreement between the District and the local area agencies, as defined by RSA 171-A:21-b, responsible for the provision of family centered supports and services in that community.